BoltzmannEntropy/vlms/README.md

 - Microsoft's Phi-3-vision model, known for its efficiency and performance in visual understanding tasks.
 - The Moondream2 model, which brings unique perspectives to image understanding, potentially capturing aspects overlooked by other models.

-The implementation utilises advanced libraries such as PyTorch and Hugging Face's Transformers, ensuring efficient processing and easy integration with existing deep learning workflows.
-We have also incorporated features to handle both individual images and batch processing from datasets or ZIP files, making our approach versatile for various research and practical applications.
+The implementation utilises libraries such as PyTorch and Hugging Face's Transformers, ensuring efficient processing and easy integration with existing deep learning workflows.
+We have also incorporated features to handle both individual images and batch processing from HF datasets or ZIP files, making our approach versatile for various research and practical applications.

-By combining multiple VLMs and using an LLM as a judge, we aim to mitigate individual model biases, capture a broader range of image details, and produce captions that are more informative and contextually appropriate.
-This approach not only improves the quality of image captioning but also opens up new avenues for exploring the synergies between different AI models in multimodal tasks.

-It is important to note, however, that while our method shows promise, it is not without limitations.
-The effectiveness of the approach may vary depending on the specific combination of models used and the nature of the images being captioned.
-Additionally, the computational resources required for this ensemble approach are significantly higher than those needed for single-model methods, which may limit its applicability in resource-constrained environments.

-In the following sections, we shall detail our methodology, present the experimental setup, and discuss the results and implications of our findings.
-We believe this work contributes significantly to the field of image captioning and demonstrates the potential of ensemble approaches in vision-language tasks.

 ## Table of Contents